kalibera/rchk/doc/INTERNALS.md

 The context-sensitive allocator detection, balance checking, and unprotected objects checking (all described later) are all based on the same core checking algorithm.
-This algorithm is (based on) a work-list algorithm for forward data flow analysis.
-It ''simulates'' execution of the checked function, maintaining a *state*.
+This algorithm is (based on) a work-list algorithm for forward data flow analysis, but it also has features of systematic state search.
+It does not ''merge'' states on back-branches, but instead keeps checking the newly created states.
+The algorithm ''simulates'' execution of the checked function, maintaining a *state*.
 The state includes the current instruction pointer and more, depending on the precision of checking and the tool.
 The checker remembers states that were already explored, at basic block granularity, to avoid checking states multiple times (e.g.  due to loops).
-When reaching the terminator of a basic block, the tool discovers possibly new states to explore (conservatively allowing all successor basic blocks, but with more precise tools only a subset of them).
+When reaching the terminator of a basic block, the tool discovers new states to explore (conservatively allowing all successor basic blocks, but with more precise tools only a subset of them).
 The simulation terminates when there are no new states to explore.
-To ensure termination, the additional information in the states must not be too precise compared to the precision of adding successors - e.g.  remembering in the state the exact value of the loop control variable, but not being able to tell when the loop should finish, would lead to infinite simulation.
+To ensure termination, the additional information in the states must not be too precise compared to the precision of adding successors - e.g.  remembering in the state the exact value of the loop control variable, but not being able to tell when the loop should finish, would indeed lead to infinite simulation.

 ```
 workList =